 If wanted, you can resort the list by clicking the desired column header.
-See Sorting a List (on page 99).
+See Sorting a List (on page 100).

 - To show or hide specific columns on the outlets overview page: - 1.
-Click to show a list of outlet data types. - 2.
+Click it to show a list of outlet data types. - 2.
 Select those you want to show, and deselect those you want to hide.
-See Available Data of the Outlets Overview Page (on page 126).
+See Available Data of the Outlets Overview Page (on page 126). - To configure global outlet settings or perform the load-shedding command: - 1.
+Click to show a list of commands. - 2.
+Select the desired command.